PlaidCloud/docs/docs/source/plaidcloud/document/managing_accounts.rst

 Because only owners have the ability to view and edit an account, account administration is set up with two levels.

-1) The member needs security access to view and manage accounts in general.
+1) The member needs security access to view and manage accounts in general
-2) The member must be an owner of the account to view, manage, and change settings of accounts.
+2) The member must be an owner of the account to view, manage, and change settings of accounts

 .. note:: A member will only see accounts they are assigned as owners to in the list of accounts to manage.